sampsyo/cs6120/content/blog/2019-12-06-alive/index.md

 [jr3]: https://blog.regehr.org/archives/1496
 [PR20186]: https://bugs.llvm.org/show_bug.cgi?id=20186

-## Evaluation Alive's impact
+## Evaluating Alive's impact
-At the time of publication in 2015, Alive's authors (manually)ported 334 peephole optimizations.
-Optimizations varied in verification time from a few seconds to several hours.From these 334 optimizations, Alive found 8 bugs.
+At the time of publication in 2015, Alive's authors (manually) ported 334 peephole optimizations.
+Optimizations varied in verification time from a few seconds to several hours.
+From these 334 optimizations, Alive found 8 bugs.

 In addition, the authors build a version of LLVM with the default instruction combiner replaced by Alive-generated C++ for their 334 optimizations.
 They found that despite not covering all of the previous optimizations, LLVM+Alive maintained within 10% of the performance of LLVM on SPEC 2000 and 2006 benchmarks.
-Much more interestingly, however, the authors show how little coverage these optimizations received in the existings tests and benchmarks.
+Much more interestingly, however, the authors show how little coverage these optimizations received in the existing tests and benchmarks.
 An instrumented LLVM-Alive run on LLVM's nightly test suite and both SPEC benchmarks found that only 159 of the 334 optimizations were triggered:

 <img src="llvm-alive.png" width="500" >

 That is, nearly half of the peephole optimizations ported to Alive were untested via the existing manual test and benchmark flow!

 In addition to their hard performance numbers, Alive's authors reached out to LLVM developers to incorporate Alive into work-in-progress patches.
 The authors report they found "dozens" of proposed incorrect optimization implementations, which they were able to provide counter-examples to prevent with the help of Alive.

 ## Key take-aways
 Alive leaves us with several key nuggets of wisdom:

 #### *DSL + SMT = profit*
 Alive demonstrates that finding a domain-specific language for your goals, in this case concise peephole optimizations, can be especially fruitful for verification.
-The authors argue that DSLs help engineers reason about code.
+The authors argue that DSLs help compiler engineers reason about code.
-Beyond that, Alive shows that a DSL makes translation of semantics to a formal logic like SMT more tractable than trying to wrangle with languages like C or LLVM IR directly.
+Beyond that, Alive shows that a DSL makes translation of semantics to a formal logic like SMT more tractable than trying to wrangle with the full semantics of languages like C or LLVM IR directly.
-Later work on Alive (["Alive2"][a2])has also introduced tools to help translate LLVM IR to Alive's DSL in an automated fashion.
+Later work on Alive (["Alive2"][a2]) has also introduced tools to help translate LLVM IR to Alive's DSL in an automated fashion.

 [a2]: https://github.com/AliveToolkit/alive2